KolmogorovLab/Wakhan/README.md

 A tool to analyze haplotype-specific chromosome-scale somatic copy number aberrations and aneuploidy using long reads (Oxford Nanopore, PacBio).
 Wakhan takes long-read alignment and phased heterozygous variants as input, and first extends the phased blocks and corrects phase-switch errors using [hapcorrect](https://github.com/KolmogorovLab/Wakhan/tree/main/src/hapcorrect) module, taking advantage of the copy numbers differences between the haplotypes.
 Wakhan estimates purity and ploidy of the sample and generates inetractive haplotype-specific copy number and coverage plots.

+A detailed algorithm description and evaluation is available in our [preprint](https://www.medrxiv.org/content/10.64898/2025.12.11.25342098v1).

 #### Breakpoints/SVs based segmentation and Copy numbers estimation:
 <img width="1373" alt="plots_example" src="examples/images/1437.png">